yonicd/ggedit/README.md

 `ggObj%>%rgg('line')`

-if there are more than one of the same type of layer just give in index to the one you want.
+if there are more than one of the same type of layer just specify the index of the one you want to remove

 `ggObj%>%rgg('line',2)`